Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/introduction.rst

 ^^^^^^^^^^^

-When you drop a node with at least one input and one output socket onto an existing connection between two nodes, auto-offset will, depending on the direction setting, automatically move the left or right node away to make room for the new node.
+When you drop a node with at least one input and one output socket onto an existing connection between two nodes, *Auto-offset* will, depending on the direction setting, automatically move the left or right node away to make room for the new node.
-Auto-offset is a feature that helps organizing node layouts interactively without interrupting the user workflow.
+*Auto-offset* is a feature that helps organizing node layouts interactively without interrupting the user workflow.

 .. figure:: /images/editors_node-editor_introduction_auto-offset.png